bajpangosh/wptimize/README.txt

 - You can restore and go back to the original images.
 - You can remove the original images if you have space problems.

- The GitHub repo can be found at [https://github.com/giuliopanda/op-bulk-image-resizer](https://github.com/giuliopanda/op-bulk-image-resizer).
-Please use the Support tab for potential bugs, issues, or enhancement ideas.
+ For support, please contact us at support@kloudboy.com or visit [https://kloudboy.com/support](https://kloudboy.com/support).

 == Installation ==

-After installing the plugin, **go to Tools** > **Bulk images** to set up the plugin.
+After installing the plugin, **go to Tools** > **WPtimize** to set up the plugin.
 You can resize single images or groups from media library (mode list).

 == Frequently Asked Questions ==

-= Why use Bulk images? =
+= Why use WPtimize? =
 I've found that most plugins that optimize images duplicate images in new folders creating a superstructure that complicates the entire site.
 This plugin optimizes the images you have uploaded to your site and overwrites them.
 The thumbs are also regenerated.
 If the image is converted to webp or if the name of the image is changed, the system tries to correct the images already published in the articles and pages.
 However, it is possible to restore at any time.
 If you have space problems you can always delete the original image that is used for the restore

 = Can I resize images when uploaded? =